vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/models/README.md

 - Sampling Methods: Provides methods for sampling from the discrete time dynamics.

 #### DynamicModelLTV
 Dynamic model interface for other classes to derive from.
-The [EKF class](../filters/README.md#ekf) works on models derived from this class.
+The [EKF](../filters/README.md#ekf) (and UKF) works on models derived from this class.

 This interface inherits from the `DynamicModel` interface and defines the dynamics of the system as a linear time varying system.
 The virtual method `f_d` from the `DynamicModel` interface is implemented as a linear time varying system on the form
 $$